Flowm/argos-research.github.io/pages/argOS/sim-coupling.md

 4. SD2

 # Program Flow
-As an example, the flow for the autonmous driving scenario:
+As an example, the flow for the autonomous driving scenario:
 1. SD2 module is started:
   - opens a socket for a SD2 connection
-  - waits for SD2 to transmit setup information (i.g. track)
+  - waits for SD2 to transmit setup information (i.e. track)
 2. SUMO module is started:
   - connects to the TraCI-Proxy
 3. Now a loop is started: